Personal ties: Harris’ family in India where COVID rages

 Harris’ office declined to comment for this article.

-The U.S. announced it would lift the export ban on vaccine manufacturing supplies and said it would send personal protective equipment, oxygen supplies, antivirals and other aid to India to help the nation combat the virus.
+The U.S. announced it would lift the export ban on vaccine manufacturing supplies and last week began sending personal protective equipment, oxygen supplies, antivirals and other aid to India to help it combat the virus.

 The administration gets no criticism from S.V.
-Ramanan, a temple administrator of the Shri Dharma Sastha Temple in Harris’ Indian grandfather’s hometown Thulasendrapuram in Southern Tamil Nadu state, 215 miles (350 kilometers) from the coastal city of Chennai.
+Ramanan, an administrator of the Shri Dharma Sastha Temple in Harris’ grandfather’s hometown Thulasendrapuram in southern Tamil Nadu state, 215 miles (350 kilometers) from the coastal city of Chennai.

 “Everyone has their priorities.
 America also passed through something similar and we helped then.
 Now they are helping us,” he said.